TCU-ClassifAI/classifAI-engine/docs/contribution/style_guide.md

 Please write tests for your code.
 We use pytest for our testing framework.

+Tests are located in the `src/tests` directory!
+You can run all tests with `pytest` from the root directory.
+Simple!
+See [pytest documentation](https://docs.pytest.org/en/6.2.x/) for more information.

 ## Type Hints

 We encourage type hints for all functions and classes.
 Please see [PEP 484](https://www.python.org/dev/peps/pep-0484/) for more information on type hints.